mzlnk/java-from-zero-to-hero/useful-libraries/lombok/README.md

 }
 ```

-Here, we defined another version of our `Person` class.
+Here, we defined another version of our `Address` class.
 However, now we tell Lombok, which fields should be included - using `@ToString.Include` annotation.
 We can also notice that we have to add additional parameter to our `@ToString` annotation - `onlyExplicitlyIncluded` and set it to `true`.
 It is important cause we want to explicitly include some fields.

 ---